xyfJASON/diffusion-models-pytorch/docs/DDIM.md

                                          [--input_dir INPUT_DIR]
 ```

-This repo uses the [🤗 Accelerate](https://huggingface.co/docs/accelerate/index) library for multi-GPUs/fp16 supports.
-Please read the [documentation](https://huggingface.co/docs/accelerate/basic_tutorials/launch#using-accelerate-launch) on how to launch the scripts on different platforms.

 Basic arguments:

-- `-c CONFIG`: path to the configuration file.
+- `-c CONFIG`: path to the inference configuration file.
 - `--weights WEIGHTS`: path to the model weights (checkpoint) file.
 - `--n_samples N_SAMPLES`: number of samples.
 - `--save_dir SAVE_DIR`: path to the directory where samples will be saved.